plone/guillotina/docs/source/contrib/cache.md

 This option is not recommended as they are not invalidating the memory objects.

-Its needed to add `aioredis` as a dependency on your project
+Its needed to add `redis` as a dependency on your project

 ### Configuration